 Jeep Wrangler's Exterior vs FJ Cruiser's

-Although this is subjective, this gets brought up in the discussion of Fj vs Wrangler quite option.
-The Wrangler has had quite a following for years now, and that is in part to the design of the vehicle.
+The Wrangler's design has contributed to its popularity.
 It’s simultaneously rugged, unassuming, cute, and tough.
 There’s something about the simple seven-slot grille that always evokes a strong reaction.

 The FJ has quite a striking design too, even if you are not partial to it.
 It strikes a similar balance to the Wrangler in the sense that it seems competent but not exceedingly tough and rugged.
 There are a few core parts of the FJ’s design that attract a lot of attention, so let’s examine those to get a sense of its design.